Design Prompt

 I began by visually mapping my own experience on a whiteboard, creating a diagram that helped anchor and guide the direction of my research moving forward.

-13 questions for 35 participants: Validating my own perspective to use as the foundation of my research
+13 questions for 35 participants: validating my own perspective to use as the foundation of my research

 To explore travel anxiety following the lockdown (specifically around using public transit) I created a survey consisting of 13 questions and gathered responses from 35 public commuters.